sudeeprp/default-coding/modeling-needed-capabilities.md

 Operations need

-- plan timing
-- location / address
+- what?
-- positioning
+- what?
-- tools - hardware + software

 for quick installation and commissioning

+It needs to be `what?`

-It needs to have passed a trial run
+It needs to be `what?`

-It needs to have a verification mechanism
+It needs to be `what?`

 ---

 ![developers](images/developers.png)
 `Exercise: Make a representation of installation for developers`

-The implementation needs to
+The implementation needs to ...

-be flexible / portable

-for compatibility

 ---

-The implementation needs to
+The implementation needs to ...

-architect with strong alignment between customer need and platform

-for reusing existing software (COTS)

 ---

-The implementation needs to
+The implementation needs to ...

-have a good interface + logging

-for quick trouble-shooting

-It needs to be clear, concise...

 ---